usc-isi-i2/kgtk/docs/transform/unreify_rdf_statements.md

 ## Difference Comparison

-`kgtk unreify_rdf_statements` sorts its input data as part of detecting reified RDF statements.
+`kgtk unreify-rdf-statements` sorts its input data as part of detecting reified RDF statements.
 Thus, attempting to look for changes between the input file and the output file using an ordinary difference utility is not likely to be fruitful.
 Instead, employ the following strategy: